"Rust" weapons supervisor Hannah Gutierrez-Reed convicted of involuntary manslaughter in accidental shooting

 The weapons supervisor on the set of "Rust" who was accused of loading the prop gun that Alec Baldwin used to accidentally shoot and kill cinematographer Halyna Hutchins has been found guilty of involuntary manslaughter.
 She was acquitted on a charge of evidence tampering.

-Hannah Gutierrez-Reed had pleaded not guilty to charges of involuntary manslaughter and evidence tampering.
+Hannah Gutierrez-Reed had pleaded not guilty to both charges.
 Baldwin, who was pointing the gun at Hutchins when it went off, has also pleaded not guilty to a charge of involuntary manslaughter.
 The film's director, Joel Souza, was also injured in the incident.
 Souza testified in Gutierrez-Reed's trial, speaking emotionally about the incident.

 Much of the trial focused on the source of six live bullets that were found on the set of "Rust," including the one fired from the prop gun that Baldwin was holding.
 Both Hutchins and Souza were struck by the live bullet, which had somehow been loaded into the prop gun.
 The production was only supposed to be using dummy ammunition.
 Live ammunition is expressly prohibited on movie sets by the industry and union guidelines.